openziti/ziti-doc/docusaurus/docs/reference/tunnelers/linux/index.md

 ## The Ziti Tunneller

-`ziti-edge-tunnel` is the general purpose tunneller CLI and can also run as a systemd daemon.
+`ziti-edge-tunnel` is the tunneller CLI and daemon.
 The purpose of the tunneller is to configure host access.
 This means all users and all processes on the host will share the same level of access.
-This is accomplished by configuring the OS to have an on-board OpenZiti DNS nameserver and IP routes for authorized OpenZiti Services.
+This is accomplished by configuring the OS to have an OpenZiti DNS nameserver and IP routes for authorized OpenZiti Services.

 ## Install Linux Package